ShalmonAnandas/Sem1_msc_notes/README.md

-# Msc_Bioinfo_notes
+# Sem1_msc_notes
-Notes for my Bioinformatics course
+Notes for the first semester of my Bioinformatics course.